INCATools/ontology-access-kit/docs/concepts.rst

 This library is designed to handle all of these scenarios.
 In the BasicOntologyInterface, you don't have to worry about imports, you just get a view where everything appears as if it were in a single ontologies (even this ontologies actually a combination of ontologies).
-Other interfaces let you explore the compositional structure in more detail
+Other interfaces let you explore the compositional structure in more detail.

 URIs and CURIEs and identifiers
 -------------------------------